Identosphere/identity-blogcatcher/README.md

 ## Open the html files

 Now you should have printed html files in the docs directory.. go to your graphical file manager and look for this project in your home directory

+## Review GitHub Action

+In [.github/workflows/](.github/workflows/) you can find the instructions GitHub uses to run this project.

 ## References